How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 4. Shipping information

-The shipping address is the place the customer wants the delivery to be made.
-It is mostly the same as the billing address, but sometimes customers would like the package to be delivered at a different address.
+The shipping address is where the customer wants the delivery to be made.
+It is mostly the same as the billing address, but sometimes, customers would like the package delivered to a different address.

-This could be because the package is a gift to someone else, the customer needs the delivery at an office address, or some other such reason.
+This could be because the package is a gift to someone else, the customer needs the delivery to an office address, or some other reason.

-You could make this simpler by including a small checkbox to indicate whether the billing address and shipping address are both the same.
-If the customer checks this box, then he need not fill in the second address column again.
+You could simplify this by including a small checkbox to indicate whether the billing and shipping addresses are the same.
+If the customer checks this box, he must wait to fill in the second address column again.

 5. Shipping method